rowland/tuppence/SPECIFICATION.md

 3. **Raise an error** if:
    - The referenced contract does not exist.
    - `TypeName` does not provide all required functions.

+## Type Introspection with typeof

+`typeof` retrieves a uniform type descriptor for any value or type.

+    typeof(expression)

+Returns a type descriptor, which can be used for type comparisons and introspection.

+If `typeof` is applied to a literal, the result is resolved at compile-time.

+To check if a value is an instance of a type:

+    if typeof(x) == typeof(Int) {
+        print("x is an integer")
+    }